sous-chefs/aws/README.md

 ### ec2_hints.rb

-This recipe is used to setup the EC2 hints for Ohai in the case that an instance is not created using knife-ec2\.
-When using recent Chef 12 releases this is no longer necessary as Ohai detects EC2 without hint files.
+This recipe has been deprecated and Ohai now automatically detects EC2 nodes.
+You can remove this recipe from your run_list if it is still being used.

 ## Resources